- Wrist pain and hypermobility - 24 September 2024

 Floating ribs, which are defined as ribs 11 and 12, only connect to the thoracic spine and float at the front of the rib cage, hence their name “floating ribs”.

-The rib cage needs to offset some degree of stability in order to gain much-needed mobility.
-A little like your shoulders.
-By using the attachments to cartilage and tendons, the ribs can move to accommodate the lungs’ expanding.
-However, because collagen makes up 2/3rds of cartilage, and collagen is the protein affected in conditions such as EDS, these ribs will be slightly less stable than they inherently should be.
+The rib cage needs to offset some degree of stability in order to gain much-needed mobility: little like your shoulders.
+And by using the attachments to cartilage and tendons, the ribs can move to accommodate the lungs’ expanding and many different movements.
+However, because collagen makes up 2/3rds of cartilage, and collagen is the protein affected in conditions such as EDS and hypermobility, these ribs will be slightly less stable than they inherently should be.
+Which if you’re reading this, you will likely already know.

-We mentioned early on that other issues come with hypermobility rib subluxation, and a few we find in our new Hypermobile clients are:
+We mentioned early on that other issues come with rib subluxation when your hypermobile, and a few we often see when working with clients are:

 Movement Anxiety and Thoracic stiffness

 Being anxious about movement after a rib subluxation is incredibly common, and more importantly, it is a very understandable reaction.
 Humans will do almost anything to avoid the threat of pain, and rib subluxations are no different.
-One of the reasons that pain serves as such an effective protection mechanism is that it’s such a horrible experience we will always try to avoid it.
+One of the reasons that pain serves as such an effective protection mechanism is that it’s such a horrible experience, and one we will always actively try to avoid.

-The problem we face though is that as we become more fearful of movement, we tend to enact various guarding mechanisms to try and protect ourselves, whilst also creating a sense of stability.
+The problem we face though, is that as we become more fearful of movement, we tend to enact various guarding mechanisms to try and protect ourselves and create a sense of stability.
 Whilst this may seem like a good idea in the short term, it causes a myriad of problems later on down the line.

 Those in pain can enter into what is referred to as a mechanically coupled guarding response.
 This is where the pelvis and thorax couple and lock together to slow the rotation of the trunk.
 This means that more stiffness is created in the trunk, leading to stiffer tissues and less room for movement.
 For those with hypermobility, stiffness is not their friend, as when guarding, it allows muscles to connect and create greater pull forces, which ligaments and cartilage don’t deal with very well in those with hypermobility.
 As such, with a stiff trunk and hypermobility of ribs, it can easily cause issues as the rib tip slips under the rib above, causing impingement of the intercostal nerve passing along the undersurface of the adjacent rib.

-Whilst adopting protective postures, those with a hypermobility rib subluxation will also find that they will walk at a slower pace as they lack the counter-rotation of the ribs and hips when moving to create an easier gait.
+Whilst adopting protective postures, those with a sublimed or dislocated rib will also find that they will walk at a slower pace, as they lack the counter-rotation of the ribs and hips when moving to create an easier gait.
 Think of the differences people experience when they go for a brisk walk compared to a slow walk around a museum, the latter is far more tiring and that’s because of the lack of efficiency when we don’t counter-rotate during our gait cycle.

 Another issue we commonly find in our hypermobile clients is that of thoracic stiffness.
 As we have already mentioned above, adopting guarding postures to prevent pain can cause individuals to essentially lock up.
 This is true also for the thoracic spine, as ribs are connected to the spine, and we often find that individuals will avoid simple movements like flexion and extension to avoid moving their ribs, likewise, they often adopt shallow breathing patterns.
 However, the spine, much like ribs, is meant to move, it’s meant to rotate, bend, and hydrate tissue.
 When individuals lock down and stop moving, it can lead to hypoxic and inflammatory conditions which can easily become an initiating factor for more stiffness and pain.